beatsfoundation/beats-foundation-sdk/README.md

 This makes it easier for you to **develop agents from any framework that would desire any form of media generation capabilities or tool-use.**

+The goal of the SDK is to be a well-supported infrastructure library for anyone building agents, no matter if on Eliza, ZerePy, or any other framework.

 The library includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients powered by [httpx](https://github.com/encode/httpx).